ilkkamtk/JavaScript-english/BOM-DOM-event.md

         })
    ```

-4. List of all p-elements in the "bulletin" class:
+4. List of all p-elements that have "bulletin" class:
     ```javascript
     const x = document.querySelectorAll('p.bulletin');
     ```